 Read more: How To Raise Multicultural Kids In Hong Kong

 The last day of Chinese New Year, the 15th day, is called the Lantern Festival (jyun siu zit, 元宵節).
 This year the Lantern Festival falls on Tuesday, 15 February 2022.
 It is also the first full moon of the new year, which is what signifies the end of the new year’s celebrations.

 Illuminating lanterns is a way of wishing a good start to the new year.
 Hong Kong holds beautiful Lantern Festivals in a few different spots during the time of Chinese New Year, with the main one in Tsim Sha Tsui.
 The Lantern Festival is also the equivalent of Valentine’s Day in the West so couples will often spend time together and go on dates.

 Food is an essential part of Chinese New Year.
 When families get together for their new year dinners, trays of togetherness (cyun hap 全盒), or candy boxes, are brought out.
 These trays are circular and contain a lucky number of compartments within them, such as six or eight.
 Traditionally, these trays contain dried fruits, nuts and seeds but many modern ones now includes sweets and chocolates.
 The tray of togetherness is never supposed to be empty during the new year!

-Editor’s note: This article was originally published in January 2019 by Danielle Roberts and updated in January 2020.
+Editor’s note: This article was originally published in January 2019 by Danielle Roberts and most recently updated in January 2022.